 Alain Marie Pascal Prost (French pronunciation: [alɛ̃ pʁɔst]; born 24 February 1955) is a French former racing driver and motorsport executive, who competed in Formula One from 1980 to 1993.
 Nicknamed "The Professor", Prost won four Formula One World Drivers' Championship titles and—at the time of his retirement—held the records for most wins (51), fastest laps (41), and podium finishes (106).

-Born in Lorette, Loire, Prost took up karting aged 14, winning the junior direct-drive Karting World Cup four years later, and progressing to junior formulae in 1976.
+Born in Lorette, Loire, Prost took up karting at 14, winning the junior direct-drive Karting World Cup four years later, and progressing to junior formulae in 1976.
 Prost won his first title at the Formula Renault National Championship that year, prior to winning the Challenge de Formule Renault Europe in 1977.
 Replaced by the French Formula Three Championship the following season, he successfully defended his titles in 1978 and 1979.
-Prost's junior career culminated in his victory at the 1979 FIA European Formula 3 Championship with Oreca.
+His junior career culminated in his victory at the 1979 FIA European Formula 3 Championship with Oreca.
 Prost signed for McLaren in 1980, making his Formula One debut at the Argentine Grand Prix, where he finished sixth.
 He moved to Renault in 1981, taking his maiden victory at his home Grand Prix in France, with further wins in the Netherlands and Italy.
-After achieving multiple race wins in his 1982 campaign with Renault, Prost finished runner-up to Nelson Piquet in the 1983 World Drivers' Championship after retiring with a turbo failure in the title decider.
+Following multiple race wins in his 1982 campaign with Renault, Prost finished runner-up to Nelson Piquet in the 1983 World Drivers' Championship after retiring with a turbo failure in the title decider.
 Prost was sacked by Renault two days later for his post-season comments and moved back to McLaren for the 1984 season, where he finished runner-up to teammate Niki Lauda by a record half-point.

 Outside of Formula One, Prost was a race-winner in the 2005 FFSA GT Championship, and entered the Race of Champions in 2010, representing France alongside Sébastien Loeb.
 In ice racing, Prost is a three-time champion of the Andros Trophy, competing from 2003 to 2012.
 He was the co-owner of Renault e.dams in Formula E until 2018, winning three consecutive Teams' Championships from 2014–15 to 2016–17.
 Prost was inducted into the International Motorsports Hall of Fame in 1999.